-The City will diversify its investments by security type, except for securities issued by the U.S. Government and its agencies, and by institution to reduce or eliminate risk of loss.
+The City will diversify its investments by security type, except for securities issued by the

+U.S. Government and its agencies, and by institution to reduce or eliminate risk of loss.
 The following guidelines shall apply:

-- Maturities shall be matched against projected liabilities to avoid an overconcentration in a specific series of maturities. - Maturities selected shall provide for stability and liquidity. - Every transaction will be reviewed by the Treasurer and City Manager. - Expenditures and revenues will be carefully monitored and forecast to allow as much money to be invested as possible. - In general, securities will be bought and kept to maturity. - The City's cash should be pooled. - The Local Agency Investment Fund should be used to provide daily liquidity to the portfolio.
+- Maturities shall be matched against projected liabilities to avoid an overconcentration in a specific series of maturities. - Maturities selected shall provide for stability and liquidity. - The duration of the portfolio will generally be approximately equal to the duration (typically, plus or minus 20%) of a Market Benchmark, an index selected by the City based on the City's investment objectives, constraints and risk tolerances. - Every transaction will be reviewed by the Treasurer and City Manager. - Expenditures and revenues will be carefully monitored and forecast to allow as much money to be invested as possible. - In general, securities will be bought with the intent to maturity, but may be sold to rebalance the city's investments, generate liquidity, or to improve credit quality. - The City's cash should be pooled. - The Local Agency Investment Fund should be used to provide daily liquidity to the portfolio.
 The portfolio will be diversified to balance yield with other objectives.